Wine Connoisseurs: have you discovered Veneto Prosecco and Sparkling wines, yet? If not, you’ll love sampling these 7 unforgettable selections.

 Fresh, fruity, and savory, the Spumante Brut “Rosé di Pinot” is made of Pinot Noir grapes and vinified in steel according to the Charmat method.

 This method of sparkling winemaking traps bubbles through carbonation in large steel tanks.
 You might also know this method as metodo Italiano, the tank method, Marinotti method, and cuve close or “sealed tank.”

 It’s a process that takes one to six weeks, which is a much shorter timeframe compared to traditional methods.
 The results are delightful.

-Scents of this delicious wine offers intriguing hints of small berries and red flowers.
+The scents of this delicious wine offer intriguing hints of small berries and red flowers.

 The taste is dry, with good structure and great softness.